gustwindjs/gustwind/htmlisp/evolution-plan.md

 6. replace child-insertion-only `noop` usage with `fragment`

 Migration should happen in small passes, not one sweep.

+Current status:

+- the language/runtime support is in place
+- the repo migration itself is still pending and should happen separately from the runtime work

 ## Risks And Mitigations